8 Extending the Linear Model

 Figure 8.12: Linear Relationships with and without Extreme Scores

-There are a few approaches we could take here, with common approaches being dropping those observations or winsorizing them.
+There are a few approaches we could take here, with common approaches being dropping those observations, winsorizing them, or doing some transformation.
 Throwing away data because you don’t like the way it behaves is almost statistical abuse, and winsorization is just replacing those extreme values with numbers that you like a little bit better.
-Let’s not do that!
+Transformations done independently of the model rarely work for this purpose either.
+So let’s try something else!

 A better answer to this challenge might be to try a median-based approach instead.
 This is where a model like quantile regression becomes handy.
 Formally, the objective function for the model can be expressed as: